Board of Directors

 Jill has been in her current position as Executive Director for eight years, and is responsible for administering of all programs, including affordable new construction development and rehab, credit counseling and homebuyer education program, as well as handling all financial aspects of the organization.
 She also developed a mortgage loan program for individuals that are enrolled in OHFC/OAHI credit counseling program and want to purchase a house owned by OHFC/OAHI.
 OAHI became a HUD certified Counseling Agency in 2010.
 She passionately believes in OHFC/OAHI mission of providing decent, safe and sanitary housing for residents of the City at prices they can afford.

 Tamara Foster joined the New Hope Housing team in 2003.
 In her role now as Vice President of Onsite Operations, Tamara is responsible for the overall fiscal accountability, and property and asset management of New Hope’s seven (7) single room occupancy (SRO) supportive housing communities along with a 187 unit family project.
 She is charged with recruiting/training/oversight of personnel (95+), and physical asset management of New Hope’s non-profit residential housing portfolio.
 Additionally, she ensures operational compliance with all public and private funding obligations.
 Tamara works closely with architects and project managers in the development of sites under construction to ensure durability, and practical, efficient use.
+Also under her purview is development and implementation of New Hope’s Resident Programs providing life-stabilizing services to 826 adults and 187 families.

 As part of New Hope’s housing + services program model, Tamara also works diligently within the greater Houston community to foster strong collaborations with the Houston Housing Authority and area social service agencies, such as Star of Hope, SEARCH, Health Care for the Homeless, Harmony House, Salvation Army, Harris Center, and Area 360 (formerly HACS).
 Through these strong collaborations, vulnerable individuals are afforded high quality affordable housing along with intensive case management, and with access to badly needed health education and medical services.
 Many of the individuals served are formerly homeless, aging, and have complex health and social support needs, along with cognitive disabilities.